connorhipps/chat-gungnir/README.md

 ## Notes/FAQ

-1. The workflow is currently only available for use with the Brave browser, but it can be adapted upon request.
+1. The workflow is currently only available for use with the **Brave browser**, but it can be adapted upon request.
-2. This is very much a beta product: further testing is needed to
+2. This is very much a beta product: further testing is needed to ensure that everything works as expected, every time.
-3. "Does it work well enough to use in my day-to-day work?" → Yes, it is! 😊 I use it almost every day in some way, shape, or form.
+3. "Does it work well enough to use in my day-to-day work?" → Yes, it does! 😊 I use it almost every day in some way, shape, or form.